clackups/qmk_userspace/ONE_HANDED_CSTC40.md

   [KPrepublic](https://kprepublic.com/products/cstc40-40-rgb-40-hot-swappable-mechanical-keyboard-pcb-programmed-qmk-via-vial-firmware-rgb-switch-underglow-type-c-planck).
 Take
   the Kit2 or Kit3 (Kit3 comes with an USB cable).

 * A set of XDA keycaps.
-The one on the photo is using [this set](https://www.aliexpress.com/item/1005006164294060.html), but any other full set will work fine.
+The top one on the photo is using [this set](https://www.aliexpress.com/item/1005006164294060.html), but any other full set will work fine.